cathyjf/SekiroFpsUnlockDll/README.md

 changed about the game other than the framerate.

 ## Building from source
-If you want to build `SekiroFpsUnlockDll.dll` from source, clone this repository with the `--recurse` argument:
+If you want to build this project from source, clone this repository with the `--recurse` argument:
 ```
 git clone --recurse https://github.com/cathyjf/SekiroFpsUnlockDll